nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `check 2` checks the 2nd student in the student list.
+* `check 2` checks the 2nd student in the student list, the respective task list and score list will show on the right side of the application window.

 ### 8. Adding a task for a student: `addtask`